open-contracting/standard/docs/schema/identifiers.md

 ### Globally unique identifiers

-Across the whole universe of OCDS publishers these identifiers refer to one specific contracting process or organization.
+Across the whole universe of OCDS publishers these identifiers refer to one specific process or organization.

 We create globally unique process identifiers by adding a prefix to the internal identifiers held by publishers.